Iskandar Tedjasukmana

 Iskandar Tedjasukmana (22 July 1915 – 30 October 1981) was a former Minister of Labor from 1951 to 1953.
 He was a teacher and judge.

 Early life and education

 Tedjasukmana was born in Cianjur 22 July 1915.
 He finished his elementary education at HIS Cianjur.
 He continued his high school in Jakarta at MULO and AMS B and graduated in 1936.
-Afterwars, Tedjasukmana enrolled in the law school, Rechtshoogeschool te Batavia from 1936 to 1937.
+Afterwards, Tedjasukmana enrolled in the law school, Rechtshoogeschool te Batavia from 1936 to 1937.

 Career

 Tedjasukmana began his career by becoming a teacher at an Islamic school, Normal Islam School in Padang from 1937 to 1938.
 During the Japanese Occupation era, he worked at the Ministry of Law in Bukittinggi from 1942 to 1945.

 After the Proclamation of Indonesian Independence, Tedjasukmana worked in various positions.
 From 1945 to 1946, he became the Associates Chief Justice of the district court and a member of the Indonesian National Committee Bukittinggi.
 Afterward, he was appointed as the vice mayor of Buktittinggi from 1947 to 1950.
 As a vice mayor, he held two positions: member of the West Sumatra Executive Agency and Central Indonesian National Committee.
 In 1949, he joined a group that opposed the merging of Labour Party of Indonesia to Communist Party of Indonesia.
 This group founded Labour Party.

 As the United States of Indonesia was founded, he became a temporary People's Representative Council member from 1950 to 1951.